Mohammed21HB/degree-of-freedom-fisrt-week-tasks/README.md

 additional degree of freedom provided to the robotic arm to enable the gripper to rotate 90 degree.

 instruction:
-This arm should be connected before the gripper and provided by a motor to add degree of freedom in which the gripper can rotate 90 degree.
+This arm should be connected before the gripper and provided with a motor to add degree of freedom in which the gripper can rotate 90 degree.